“I would happily burn most self help books.

 So, yes, I get the importance and abundance of love.
 I do indeed feel it in my fingers and toes.
 But the years have also taught me another painful truth: wherever there is love, there is loss and grief.
 Sure, the airport arrivals hall is a joyous place filled with love and affection.
 But if you wander down the corridor, maybe up an escalator or two, you’ll find a very different story: the tears and misery of the departure gates.
 Separation and loss are all around us; the grief they spawn affects us all.
 Yet we live in largely grief-illiterate societies where people fail to recognise any loss besides that related to death.”

-This is the book for you if you’re navigating:
+How Will I Ever Get Through This? is the book for you if you’re navigating:

 Divorce